DavidCradock/DC/README.md

 Strings.

-Use wide strings as it's the default setting, they are recommeded for many positive reasons (IE some user with a weird character is now supported) and it's easier to work with than multibyte.
+Use wide strings as it's the default setting, they are recommended for many positive reasons (IE some user with a weird character is now supported) and it's easier to work with than multibyte.

 Sure, the L"bloody L!" is kinda annoying having to add Ls everywhere, but calm down, it's only a single character to add.
 Relax! :D